-Based on the latest assessment on the schedule, the planning phase may need to be extended to accommodate the additional time spent on the geotechnical investigation and additional studies performed for the condition and needs assessments.
+Based on the assessment of the schedule already noted in the previous quarter, the planning phase may need to be extended to accommodate the additional time spent on the geotechnical investigation and additional studies performed for the condition and needs assessments.
 The overall project schedule and budget will be reforecast once the scope is defined at the end of the Alternative Analysis phase.